Kakuye/Kakuye/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 💼 &nbsp; Working as a System Administrator at MoE - Ethiopian Education and Research Network.
-- 🌱 &nbsp; Learning more about Cloud Architecture, Systems Design and Web Development.
+- 🌱 &nbsp; Learning more about DevOps,Cloud Architecture, Systems Design and Web Development.
 - ✍️ &nbsp; Pentesting web based system as hobbies/side hustles.

 <h3> 🛠 &nbsp;Tech Stack</h3>